DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 * `GET` - read any part of the bag store.
 * `ENUM` - enumerate the bags and/or files in a bag store.

 Note that there is no <del>`MODIFY`</del>.
-By making the bag store "add-only"&mdash;carving the added bags in stone as it were&mdash;we make it easier to guarantee the authenticity of the recorded data, at least at the bit level.
+By making the bag store "add-only"&mdash;carving the added bags in stone, as it were&mdash;we are making it easier to guarantee the authenticity of the recorded data&mdash;at least, at the bit level.
 We might set the permissions on the archived files to read-only and even flag them as immutable.

 This *does* mean, however, that if we should happen to add an invalid bag, we corrupt the bag store.
 So,